-A: The individual will complete and submit CrossWalk Center’s Re-entry Questionnaire once they have a release date.
-The Questionnaire information is then used by staff and volunteers at CrossWalk Center to begin working with our Partners in advance of release to find resources and solutions to re-entry barriers, so that the individual has a ‘softer re-entry’ and may be successful.
+A: With assistance from their Re-entry Coach, the individual completes and submits CrossWalk Center’s Re-entry Care Plan Development Questionnaire once they have a release date.
+The Questionnaire information is then used by staff and volunteers at CrossWalk Center to begin working with our Partners in advance of release to find resources and solutions to potential re-entry barriers, so that the individual has a ‘softer re-entry’ and may be successful.

 Q: What about the family?

-A: The CrossWalk Center Re-entry Questionnaire takes into account the needs of the family.
+A: The CrossWalk Center Re-entry Care Plan Development Questionnaire takes into account the needs of the family.

 If family members outside the walls are willing and want to prepare for a healthy reunification, CrossWalk Center staff and volunteers will work with our Partners to assist the family in this process and journey.

-Q: What is the cost of re-entry through CrossWalk Center
+Q: What is the cost of re-entry through the CrossWalk Transformational Discipleship Home program?

 Q: What may an individual expect to get out of their participation in the CrossWalk Center re-entry process?

-A: An individual should firstly expect to get as much out of their CrossWalk Center re-entry process, as they are willing to put in.
-That being said, through CrossWalk Center, one may expect the support team of staff, mentors, volunteers are working diligently on the re-entry plan goals and objectives, and are also praying for the individual before their release.
+A: An individual should firstly expect to get as much out of their CrossWalk Center re-entry as they are willing to put into it themselves.
+That being said, through CrossWalk Center, one may expect the support team of staff, coaches, and volunteers are working diligently on the Re-entry Care Plan goals and objectives, and are also praying for the individual before their release.
 Upon release, and purposefully connecting with community and church, one should expect that, this second-chance will be life-changing and that re-entry is successful and sustainable.